Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

     ...
 ```

-And move all the variables to a file called vars.yml:
+Move all the variables to a file called vars.yml.
+In this example, vars.yml is found in the same directory as the playbook:

 ```yaml
 myResource_group: myResource_group